Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Moon-watching

 Tsukimi is an event to pray for a good harvest while appreciating the most beautiful autumn moon of the year.
-It is held on the night of "Fifteen Nights," which falls in mid-September to early October every year.
+It is held on the night of "Fifteen Nights," which falls between mid-September and early October every year.
 The fifteenth night of the lunar calendar falls on August 15.
 Originally, this custom came from China, but in Japan, it is customary to offer moon-viewing dumplings and decorate them with silver grass.

 Autumnal equinox